REN: Anatomically-Informed Mixture-of-Experts for Interstitial Lung Disease Diagnosis: Introduction

 To this end, we introduce REN (Regional Expert Networks), a novel anatomically-informed MoE framework that addresses the aforementioned limitations by embedding domain-specific constraints into expert specialization and routing mechanisms (Fig.~\ref{fig:pipeline_overview}).
+Unlike conventional MoE approaches where expert partitioning is learned implicitly, REN explicitly aligns expert specialization with anatomically defined lung regions, enabling interpretable regional modeling and structured expert routing tailored to ILD imaging patterns.
 Our novel approach demonstrates how anatomical priors can enhance MoE architectures.
 By training specialized experts for distinct anatomical regions and implementing multi-modal adaptive gating strategies, REN leverages inherent structural knowledge in medical applications while maintaining the scalability advantages of MoE systems.
-Through rigourous evaluation, we show that REN enables effective integration of both DL and traditional radiomics approaches.
-Particularly, radiomics-guided newly designed gating strategies prove effective for capturing subtle pathological patterns in anatomically critical regions. \textbf{Our contributions} can be summarized as follows:
+Through rigorous evaluation, we show that REN enables effective integration of both DL and traditional radiomics approaches.
+Particularly, radiomics-guided, newly designed gating strategies prove effective for capturing subtle pathological patterns in anatomically critical regions. \textbf{Our contributions} can be summarized as follows:

 \begin{itemize} \item \textbf{Novel Anatomically-Constrained MoE Architecture:} We introduce a new MoE framework specifically designed for medical imaging that incorporates anatomical structure as explicit constraints, addressing critical gaps in domain-specific expert routing.
 This is done by training seven lobe-specific experts that specialize in region-specific pathological pattern recognition through masked CT inputs. \item \textbf{Multi-Modal Gating Mechanisms:} We develop new gating strategies that integrate both DL features and traditional radiomics biomarkers, to dynamically balance complementary information sources. \item \textbf{Comprehensive Architecture Evaluation:} We systematically compare three state-of-the-art architectures—a custom 3D CNN~\cite{o2015introduction}, a 3D Vision Transformer adapted from Dosovitskiy et al.~\cite{dosovitskiy2020image}, and (Vision) Mamba~\cite{gu2023mamba} architecture—across all anatomical regions within the lung using rigorous patient-level cross-validation, establishing architecture-specific regional specialization insights. \item \textbf{End-to-End Trainable Framework:} We implement a fully differentiable MoE system that enables joint optimization of expert networks and gating mechanisms while maintaining interpretability through expert contribution analysis. \end{itemize}